mattyod/matic/README.md

 Matic is currently in an Alpha state of development and whilst usable is quite far from being a complete and production ready tool.

-Current development has been based on [draft JSON schema 03](http://tools.ietf.org/html/draft-zyp-json-schema-03) but as specification for draft 04 emerge in more detail the aim is to addapt as quickly as possible to any changes that may bring.
+Current development has been based on [draft JSON schema 03](http://tools.ietf.org/html/draft-zyp-json-schema-03) but as specification for draft 04 emerge in more detail the aim is to adapt as quickly as possible to any changes that may bring.

 ## Installation
 Use NPM to install globally with: